ledinhtan/FVM--Practical-Assignment-2/README.md

-# A 1D Poisson Problem with Robin boundary condition using Finite Volume Method
+# A 1D Poisson Equation with Robin boundary condition using Finite Volume Method

-This work is my practical assignment to solve a 1D Poisson Problem with Robin boundary condition by using Finite Volume Method.
+This work is my practical assignment to solve a 1D Poisson Equation with Robin boundary condition by using Finite Volume Method.